 Write a great headline that is descriptive and specific.
 Highlight what makes your home unique, while also clearly spelling out what guests want to know.
 Write enough that you cover all your bases but not so much that guests are deterred from reading it.

 Sell your particular location in the vacation destination.
 Are you near a hip entertainment district?
-Be sure to include what makes your neighborhood stand out.
+Be sure to include what makes your home and neighborhood stand out.

 Make sure your home is priced competitively for comparable homes in your area.
 Don’t forget to also look at hotel prices to make sure your home is not priced too high to compete with them.
 When your home is booked more year-round, you earn more revenue.
-TurnKey sees a 35% increase in revenue when a homeowner uses our dynamic pricing strategy.
+Our homeowners usually see a 35% increase in revenue when they use our dynamic pricing strategy.

 88% of consumers trust online reviews as much as a personal recommendation.
 Many major booking sites are using verified review methodology to ensure that reviews were submitted by verified guests booked through their platform.
 Since search results on Airbnb and HomeAway are affected by number of positive reviews, you need to have a review acquisition strategy in place.